05/31/2011 Dave Gooden

 OK.
 Since this story has finally died down, I am going to do what any smart marketer would do…take advantage of the incoming one-way love this article received.

 If you are interested in what I do, I run a lake property website and also work with land for sale.
 My company recently opened two offices (one through acquistion).
-The first one specializes in Brainerd, MN real estate and the second specializes in Hayward, WI real estate.
-We also dabble in a couple of other areas including commercial real estateMinnesota resorts for sale and Minnesota vacation rentals & Wisconsin vacation rentals.
+We also dabble in a couple of other areas including commercial real estateMinnesota resorts for sale.
 We just added a Minnesota log homes section.
 So if you’re looking for one, you know who to talk to.